Battarbee Bank is a recent small development located on the old Meadowvale Foods Limited site just off Wrexham Road.

 An extract from a 1924 list of probates granted includes Frederick Battarbee who died in 1923.

-Apparently had 3 wives during his life time.
+Frederick apparently had 3 wives during his life time as Inn keeper.

 Frederick's First Wife